 4.1 Using Hashtags

-Tagging means using this @.
-This will allow you to notify specific people or business in your images.
+You can tag by using this @ in your post description and stories, by using the product hashtag or by directly tagging on your photo.
+This will allow you to notify specific people or businesses in your images.
 Are you going to share your client’s hair?
 Why not ask if you can tag your client.
 This way he/she might share it with her/his friends as well and you will get even more buzz from this.

 Also, always feel free to tag us – we love it when you tag us! @NATULIQUE away.

 Is there a hashtag which is trending in your local community?
 Yes?
 Then use this.
 You want your content to get out to as many relevant people as possible, so use local hashtags.
 This may be something like the name of your town, or maybe the local soccer team?
 Be creative.

 Also, do not forget to put in a location on any post – whether it’s the salon, the neighborhood or the city your salon is located in.
 When people click on the location, they will be able to also see your posts.
 It is a great way to get new clients in your area.

 Step 5: Get involved with Instagram Stories

 Instagram Stories became increasingly popular to the extent that some users spend more time looking at them rather than scrolling through posts.
 These stories are a fairly fast way for you to engage your followers.
 But remember, a story is available for only 24 hours.
 Further, your stories can be bundled together into highlights that will remain longer than a day.

 Stories are a great way to keep your network updates.
 There is a special offer in the salon?
 Or you have something new going on?
 Stories are the best outlet for such small things.
 The result is often that you remind your clients to visit you soon.